 SIPHER will deliver novel evidence of the costs and benefits of the complex, interlinked and long-term consequences of policy decisions.
 This will help our policy partner organisations identify opportunities for the strategic alignment of policies across relevant sectors and give the confidence to change the way major investment decisions are made.

-In its initial 5-year funding period, September 2019 to August 2024, SIPHER will focus on understanding the impact of interventions in four policy areas on health, wellbeing and inequalities:
+In its initial 5-year funding period, September 2019 to August 2024, SIPHER will focus on understanding the impact of interventions in three policy areas on health, wellbeing and inequalities:

 We are always keen to develop new links with interested research centres, local and national governments, as well as health- and social justice-focused charities and interest groups.
 We want to ensure our new methods and findings are helpful to everyone who may use them.
 Please get in touch!